Brazil's Haddad: Lula stand-in fighting the far right | AFP - This kiji is

 Lula's chosen successor, former president Dilma Rousseff, was impeached for mishandling public funds as the economy started to go bust.

-Two months after, in October 2016, Haddad suffered a humiliating defeat in his re-election bid, losing the mayoral race in the first round with 17 percent of the vote.
+Two months after, in October 2016, Haddad suffered a humiliating defeat in his re-election bid, losing the mayoral race in the first round with a paltry 17 percent of the vote.

 Haddad has also faced accusations of corruption, relating to his 2012 mayoral campaign.